 Exonum core and most other Exonum repositories use the Rust programming language and the corresponding toolchain.
 This document details how to setup development environment for contributing to these projects, testing them, and developing using Exonum.

-As of version 0.3, you need to compile the core locally for every application that depends on it.
+Currently, you need to compile the core locally for every application that depends on it.
 Cargo (the Rust package manager) takes care of most things, but you still need to have dependencies installed locally as described below for the core to compile.

 In future releases, Exonum will become more modular and will work as a standalone application.
 See the roadmap for more details.

 Exonum depends on the following third-party system libraries: